C01.0 Externally Sponsored Projects Disclosure Policy

 External funding sources may have interests that do not coincide with those of the university.
 In addition, the interests of individual faculty, who as professionals judge what scholarship ought to be pursued and how best to pursue it, may not always coincide with those of the university or with the interests of students or others.
-Establishing the Oversight Policy for Externally Sponsored Projects (the Policy) thus requires striking a balance among the sometimes contending interests of the individual scholar, the external funding source, students and other participants, and the university.
+Therefore, the Externally Sponsored Projects Disclosure Policy (the Policy) requires striking a balance among the sometimes contending interests of the individual scholar, the external funding source, students and other participants, and the university.
 Externally sponsored projects must also conform to professional, ethical, financial and legal standards, as well as contractual conditions specified by the university.
 Beyond that, no single set of interests can be fully satisfied; at best one can try to further the most important interests while doing minimal harm to the others.
-To facilitate this process of optimization, there is need for a clear, written policy for externally funded projects based on the principles listed in Section B.
+To facilitate this process of optimization, there is need for a clear, written policy for externally funded projects based on the principles listed in Section II.

-The Policy uses the following terms (defined in Section E): Agreement, Classified Information, Externally Sponsored Projects, University Subsidiary, Pertinent Details, Proprietary Information, and RIT Community.
+The Policy uses the following terms (defined in Section V): Agreement, Classified Information, Externally Sponsored Projects, University Subsidiary, Pertinent Details, Proprietary Information, and RIT Community.

 The Policy shall be implemented and administered on the basis of each of the following principles, balanced against one another in a manner best suited to the RIT community:

-(3) That there be freedom of choice -- Individual faculty, staff, and students shall have the freedom to pursue external funding and to select the projects with which they are involved, including ones that involve proprietary or classified information;
+(3) That there be freedom of choice -- Individual faculty, staff, and students shall have the freedom to pursue external funding and to select the projects with which they are involved, including ones that involve Classified Information;

-(7) That there be independent oversight -- A university-wide committee called the Oversight Committee for Externally Sponsored Projects (the Committee) shall ensure compliance with the Policy.
-This includes reviewing pertinent details of all externally sponsored projects, considering issues arising under the Policy, reviewing the Policy as needed, and reporting to the RIT community annually.
+(7) That there be independent oversight -- A university committee called the Research Compliance Committee (the Committee) which is a standing sub-committee of the university’s Compliance Committee shall ensure compliance with the Policy.
+This includes considering issues arising under the Policy and reviewing the Policy as needed.

-(1) Agreements between external sponsors and the university or a university subsidiary must obtain approval in accordance with a written approval process and must be signed by an authorized signatory of the university.
-However, the following situations require prior review and shall result in recommendations from the committee to the provost for appropriate action:
+(1) Agreements between external sponsors and the university or a University Subsidiary must obtain approval in accordance with existing RIT policies and procedures.
+However, the following situations require prior review and shall result in recommendations from the Committee to the provost for appropriate action:

-(c) projects that create or make use of classified information.
+(b) projects that create or make use of Classified Information.

 No request to keep secret the fact of a project’s existence or of its funding source shall be approved.

-(2) Pertinent details of all externally sponsored projects shall be reviewed by the Committee and shall be accessible to the RIT community in a format determined by the committee.
-This record shall be managed by the university office responsible for managing external grants and contracts.
-Additional information related to all agreements shall be kept on file in the responsible university office, accessible to the Committee upon request.
+(2) Pertinent Details of all Externally Sponsored Projects shall be accessible to the RIT community via RIT's sponsored projects online database.
+This record shall be managed by the office responsible for managing external grants and contracts.
+Additional information related to all Agreements shall be kept on file in the responsible university office, accessible to the Committee upon request.

-(3) Detailed procedures for the oversight process shall be available in a document entitled, “Procedures for Implementing and Administering the Oversight Policy for Externally Sponsored Projects.”
+(3) Detailed procedures for the oversight process shall be available in a document entitled, “Procedures for Implementing and Administering the Disclosure Policy for Externally Sponsored Projects.”

-(1) The Committee shall: review, develop, and manage procedures for implementing the Policy; conduct educational outreach to students, faculty, and staff; ensure an independent audit record of the Policy every other year; hear complaints arising under the Policy; and make recommendations related to the Policy.
-The Committee shall deliver an annual report to the president for the board of trustees and to the Academic Senate, Staff Council, Institute Council, and the RIT community.
-The report shall summarize the degree of compliance with the Policy, recommendations to the provost and subsequent actions, and shall contain a list of annually reviewed externally sponsored projects.
+(1) The Committee shall: review, develop, and manage procedures for implementing the Policy; conduct educational outreach to students, faculty, and staff; ensure an independent audit record of the Policy periodically; hear complaints arising under the Policy; and make recommendations related to the Policy.
+The Committee shall deliver an annual report to the university's Compliance Committee and the governance groups.
+The report shall summarize the degree of compliance with the Policy and any prior review recommenations to the provost.

-(3) The Committee shall annually elect its chair from among its members at its first meeting of the academic year; the chair shall be a member of the faculty.
-The Committee shall meet as necessary to conduct its business, but a minimum of four times during the academic year.
+(3) The Committee shall meet as necessary to conduct its business, but a minimum of two times during the academic year.

-(4) Nominees or appointees to the Committee shall disclose potential conflicts of interest, such as being a consultant to a company that regularly has agreements with RIT.
-Resumes of all members of the Committee shall be made accessible to the RIT community.
-Other records accessible to the RIT community shall include meeting agendas and minutes, audit reports, education outreach efforts, event information, and reports of the Committee.
+(4) Nominees or appointees to the Committee shall disclose potential conflicts of interest, such as being a consultant to a company that regularly has Agreements with RIT.
+Names of all Committee members shall be made accessible to the RIT Community.
+Other records accessible to the RIT Community shall include meeting agendas, minutes, audit reports, and annual reports.
 The format for all accessible records shall be determined by the Committee.

 (5) Complaints and non-compliance issues shall be approached as follows:

-(a) Any concerns about the Committee’s operations shall be brought first to the Committee’s attention; then — if unresolved — to the provost; and finally, in the form of a formal written complaint, to the Academic Senate, Staff Council, and Institute Council.
+(a) Any concerns about the Committee’s operations shall be brought first to the Committee’s attention; second to the university's Compliance Committee; then — if unresolved — to the provost; and finally, in the form of a formal written complaint, to the Faculty Senate, Staff Council, Student Government, and University Council.

-(b) Any concerns the Committee may have about non-compliance with the Policy shall be brought first to the attention of the principal investigator and his/her department head and dean; then — if unresolved — to the attention of the provost; and finally, in the form of a written notice of non-compliance, to the Academic Senate, Staff Council, and Institute Council.
+(b) Any concerns the Committee may have about non-compliance with the Policy shall be brought first to the attention of the principal investigator and the principal investigator's department head and dean; second to the university's Compliance Committee; then — if unresolved — to the attention of the provost; and finally, in the form of a written notice of non-compliance, to the Faculty Senate, Staff Council, Student Government, and University Council.

 DEFINITION OF TERMS